rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 The treatment is started with one injection of Lucentis in each eye (some babies may only need treatment in one eye).
 The doctor will monitor the condition of your baby's eye(s) and, depending on how your baby responds to the treatment, will decide if and when further treatment is needed.

-Detailed instructions for use are given at the end of the leaflet under 'How to prepare and administer Lucentis to preterm infants'.
+Detailed instructions for use are given at the end of the leaflet under 'How to prepare and administer Lucentis to preterm infants '.

 ## Before stopping Lucentis treatment